ghassen98/aws-swissknife/auto-delete-s3-bucket/README.md

 This is a small but handy AWS Lambda function designed to **automatically empty an S3 bucket before deleting it**.

 🛑 By default, AWS does not allow deleting non-empty buckets.
-This utility solves that by recursively removing all objects and versions before bucket deletion.
+This utility solves that by detecting Delete event and recursively removing all objects before bucket deletion.

 ---